ckdake/ckdake.com/content/blog/2014/shiny-new-site.md

 And here is the full 'Rules' file for nanoc that keeps around my old blog and page URLs.
 Note that nanoc by default does things like '/folder/page/index.html' so I've configured it to do '/folder/page.html' instead.

 <script src="https://gist.github.com/ckdake/37562c058673e74d5874.js?file=Rules.rb"></script>

+# Onward

+There is a mess of a UI to clean up, a pile of files to sort through, broken links to fix, etc. There are some PHP things that I need to figure out what to do with, and some shiny JavaScript libraries I want to play with.
+The 'Projects' section here is going to get some link-breaking cleanup as well, so stay tuned.